How to Build a B2B Marketing Funnel: Steps, Tips & Strategy for 2024

 4. Email marketing

-The conversion process can take much less time if you utilize a well-thought-out B2B email marketing funnel strategy.
+The conversion process can take much less time if you utilise a well-thought-out B2B email marketing funnel strategy.

 You can use lead nurturing sequences to share useful and practical content.
 This will help persuade your free trial (or demo) email recipients to become paying clients.